 - 5 to 6 oz. baby spinach leaves

-2 Tablespoons dry white wine or vegetable broth
+- 2 tbsp. dry white wine or vegetable broth

-While the fish is cooking, add remaining butter to a saucepan with the lemon zest, remaining lemon juice and mustard.
-Heat gently, whisking until melted, then add the thyme.
+While halibut is cooking, add remaining butter to saucepan with lemon zest, remaining lemon juice, and mustard.
+Heat gently, whisking until melted, then add thyme.
 Keep warm.

-Heat the olive oil in a wok or large pan; cook the leeks and zucchini over medium heat until soft.
-Add the spinach and wine or broth, stirring until the leaves have wilted, about 1 to 2 minutes.
+Heat olive oil in a wok or large pan and cook leeks and zucchini over medium heat until soft.
+Add the spinach and wine or broth, stirring until the leaves have wilted, about 1-2 minutes.

-Serve the fish and vegetables, pouring the warm lemon and thyme dressing over fillets.
+Serve halibut and vegetables, pouring warm lemon and thyme dressing over portions.